 Our Smart Car is fully integrated into our rehab gym, allowing our patients to learn and practice car transfer skills year-round at any time during a treatment session.
 Car transfer training activities are essential to prepare our patients for community reintegration and setting them up for success when getting back to their daily activities.

-LiteGait® is a body-weight support system and gait training device that provides a safe environment for patients to participate in gait training over a treadmill or over ground.
+LiteGait® is a body-weight support system and gait training device that provides a safe environment for patients to participate in gait training over a treadmill or over the ground.
 This system allows patients to begin gait training earlier in the rehabilitation process and at a lower level than would be feasible with any other assistive device available.
-The LiteGait system eliminates the fear of falling and/or loss of balance with standing and walking tasks, and allows the therapist the ability to provide manual assistance to the legs and pelvis throughout the gait cycle to facilitate proper gait patterns.
+The LiteGait system eliminates the fear of falling and/or loss of balance with standing and walking tasks and allows the therapist the ability to provide manual assistance to the legs and pelvis throughout the gait cycle to facilitate proper gait patterns.

 Our overhead body weight support system provides dynamic body weight support while patients practice walking, balance tasks, sit-to-stand transfers, open and closed-chain strengthening exercises, and even steps.
 This system is mounted to an overhead track, allowing for use within the parallel bars or outside of the bars when introducing an assistive device during gait training progression.
 The body weight support system provides a safe environment for patients to begin standing, transfer, and gait training.